Kyabram District Health Service is taking a proactive approach to protect both our staff and our community.

 We aim to keep our local community informed as this dynamic situation unfolds.

-KDHS will commence a drive through COVID-19 testing clinic on Monday 27 July.
-The clinic will run 9.00am to 11.00am daily (including Saturdays and Sundays).
+KDHS drive through COVID-19 testing clinic will run 9.00am to 11.00am Monday to Saturday.
 This clinic will replace the current format and WILL NOT REQUIRE BOOKINGS.
 You will be asked your personal details and Medicare number.

 Click here for more information.